 Should You Stay or Should You Go? - Are you struggling with whether you should get a divorce or not?
-Should you stay until the kids get older?
+Maybe you're wondering if you should you stay until the kids get older.
 Making the decision to leave is never easy, but our life coach answers a lot of the common questions women have about this, to help them work through the issues and their emotions.

-When You Don't Want a Divorce - If your husband wants a divorce and you don't, what can you do?
-Find out what you can do and get answers to other questions and more:
+When You Don't Want a Divorce - What can you do if your husband wants a divorce and you don't?
+Find out what options are available and get answers to other related questions.

 Should You Reconcile with Your Ex? - After getting divorced, some couples find that it really was a mistake to split up.
-If you're considering getting back together, these answer about divorce reconciliation can you work through the issues and emotions.
+If you're considering getting back together, these answers about divorce reconciliation can help you work through your emotions before you make any decisions.

 Questions on Divorce and Infidelity - Has your world been rocked by his affair?
 Should you try to work through it or just move on?
 And what can you do if he ends up with the other woman?
 Get the answers to these questions and more.

 Divorce & Stay-at-Home Moms - If you stayed home to raise your kids and keep the home-fires burning during your marriage, getting divorced presents a lot of obstacles to overcome.
-Keep reading to find the answers to the following questions about divorce from other stay-at-home moms:
+Keep reading to find the answers to these divorce questions from other stay-at-home moms: